 Sometimes, the ingredients used may differ from what is conveyed.
-For example, once Nestle produced baby -food stating that it contains less sugar than apple and more nutrients than that of apple, But in fact it was not so at all.
+For example, once Nestle produced baby-food stating that it contains less sugar than apple and more nutrients than that of apple, But in fact it was not so at all.

-3. Companies adopting unethical practices may slightly change the products' brand name or packaging to befool the customers by marketing the inferior products at the cost of human health.
+- 3. Companies may indulge in practices like intentionally holding back attractive or advanced functional features of a product, and introducing them later to make the old model, obsolete before time. - 4.
+Companies may hide the critical information about the product that has major implications as far as the decision to purchase that particular product is concerned. - 5.
+Companies adopting unethical practices may slightly change the products' brand name or packaging to be fool the customers by marketing the inferior products at the cost of human health.
 Companies may indulge in marketing of adulterated or spurious items.
 To make more profits, sometimes companies may market shoddy, harmful, or unsafe products.
 These can cause bodily harm, illness or even death in some extreme cases.